-A rustic wedding venue in Snow Hill, North Carolina, The Benjamin W. Best Country Inn and Carriage House- The Barn at Nooherooka is situated on a seventh-generation working family farm and boasts a relaxing atmosphere with beautiful country scenery that will leave a memorable impression on you and your guests.
-The property can host a variety of wedding sizes and is located within two miles of the Henry Best I House and within three miles of the Best-Harrison House, which guests may visit while they are in town for your big day.
+A rustic wedding venue in Snow Hill, North Carolina, The Benjamin W. Best Country Inn and Carriage House- The Barn at Nooherooka is located on a seventh-generation working family farm and boasts a relaxing atmosphere with beautiful country scenery that will leave a memorable impression on you and your guests.
+The property can host a variety of wedding sizes, themes, budgets, lodging and additional special events.

 Facilities and Capacity

-The Benjamin W. Best Country Inn and Carriage House- The Barn at Nooherooka features a large indoor space, as well as covered and uncovered outdoor spaces with scenic views.
-The Barn can host up to 400 guests, or can be divided into two rooms for smaller gatherings.
+The Benjamin W. Best Country Inn and Carriage House- The Barn at Nooherooka features a large indoor space, as well as covered and uncovered outdoor areas with scenic views.
+The Barn can host up to 400 guests, or can be divided into two separate rooms for smaller gatherings or prep space.
 They can accommodate wedding ceremonies and receptions, as well as rehearsal dinners, showers, engagement parties, and other special occasions.
 There are get-ready rooms for the wedding party to prepare in before your event.
+The Barn also features an adjoining temperature controlled restroom facility.

 The Benjamin W. Best Country Inn and Carriage House- The Barn at Nooherooka features two lovely guest rooms for you or out-of-town guests to enjoy.
 The Benjamin and Smithy’s Room in the main house boasts a queen bed and private bath, as well as a sitting area with a game table and fireplace.
 There is also the Carriage House, which is a private cottage that features a kitchen, private bath, outdoor grills, and covered eating areas.
 This cottage can sleep up to six guests.